Setting Up Postal as an SMTP Server

 - If the email can't be delivered, a bounce email will be sent back to the return path address, not your From address.

-For this, we need to add three DNS records.
+To configure a return path domain in Postal, we need to add three DNS records:

 Record Type | Host | Mail Server | Priority |